SPAC3TRUK/OVERNOTE/README.md

 To install OVERNOTE on your Android device, follow this [download link from the Google Play Store](link_playstore).

 If you are interested in helping improve this app, please contact me at [mosci.software@gmail.com](mailto:mosci.software@gmail.com) to discuss further and gain access to the APK and the project source code.

+If you want to watch the trailer of this app on YouTube --- > [Trailer Overnote](https://youtu.be/7VbY0fMCtTQ)

+If you want to watch the Devlog of this app on YouTube to understand how it works --- > [Devlog Overnote](https://youtu.be/-9k4zIenpcE)

 ---